 While the journal endeavours to provide a vehicle for original research, the editor would also welcome any offers of articles now out-of-print.
 Additional mentoring and advice are freely available to those unfamiliar with scholarly writing and the editorial process.

 The summer of 2024 marks two centenaries significant to the history of morris in the twentieth century: the death of Cecil J. Sharp (23rd June) and the inaugural tour of the Travelling Morrice (–23rd June).
 To commemorate these anniversaries, we hope to issue two special editions in 2024, providing an opportunity for new critical perspectives on the legacies of Cecil Sharp and the Travelling Morrice respectively.
 The editor welcomes offers of papers on any aspect of Cecil Sharp’s work or the Travelling Morrice.

 Articles are copyright of the various authors and their opinions are theirs alone.
 They do not reflect the views of the Editor or the policy of the Morris Ring.

-We are adding optically character read (OCR) versions of all of the Morris Dancer back catalogue working forwards from Issue 1 - May 1978.
-It is something of a labour of love and it will take some time, but we have the will and the technology!
-Issue One, including its index , is now complete.
+We have now added optically character read (OCR) versions of all of the Morris Dancer back catalogue working forwards from Issue 1 - May 1978.